Check out the Group's ► ► ► "Active Construction Site" ◄ ◄ ◄

 If you have found that certain elements of your design do not render as expected, this video will almost certainly help in highlighting the problems.

-The Sydney PC User Site Incorporates - Responsive Web Design
+The Sydney PC & Technology User Site Incorporates - Responsive Web Design

 Responsive Web Design is about creating webpages that look great when viewed on any device and screen size.
 Whether viewed on a TV, desktop, tablet or smartphone, web pages should provide an enjoyable, user friendly experience for everyone.
 This can be acheived by adding "media queries" to the responsive site's CSS style sheet.
 Media queries then automatically adjust and re-arrange the content of a website to suit the screen width of the viewing device being used.